The Hills Shire

 |The Hills Shire||2016||2011||Change|

-Analysis of the method of travel to work of the resident workers in The Hills Shire shows that 16.1% used public transport, while 66.6% used a private vehicle, compared with 10.2% and 64.3% respectively in Arts and Recreation Services.
+Analysis of the method of travel to work of the resident workers in The Hills Shire shows that 16.1% used public transport, while 67.0% used a private vehicle, compared with 10.2% and 64.3% respectively in Arts and Recreation Services within The Hills Shire.

-The major differences between the method of travel to work of the resident workers of The Hills Shire and Arts and Recreation Services were:
+The major differences between the method of travel to work of the resident workers in The Hills Shire and the Arts and Recreation Services workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (62.1% compared to 56.5%)
+- A smaller percentage of resident workers who did not go to work (7.7% compared to 14.5%)

-- A larger percentage of resident workers travelled to work by Bus (12.2% compared to 8.0%)
+- A larger percentage of resident workers who travelled by car, as driver (62.1% compared to 56.5%)

-- A smaller percentage of resident workers travelled to work by Car, as passenger (3.6% compared to 7.6%)
+- A smaller percentage of resident workers who travelled by car, as passenger (3.6% compared to 7.6%)

-The largest changes in the method of travel of work of the resident workers in The Hills Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in The Hills Shire between 2011 and 2016 were: